Complete type amalgamation for non-standard finite groups: Randomness and Fubini

+Similarly, a compact semialgebraic Lie group $G(\mathbb R)$, or more generally a definably compact group $G$ definable in an o-minimal expansion of a real closed field is again fsg.
+If the group is the $\mathbb R$-rational points of a compact semialgebraic Lie group, this measure coincides with the normalised Haar measure.

+Hence, we can consider in these two previous cases (stable and o-minimal compact) the group $G$ as a definably amenable pair, setting $X=G$. \end{example}

-The construction in Example \ref{E:amenable} can also be carried out for a finite cartesian product to produce for every $n\geq 1$ in $\N$ a definably amenable pair $(G^n, X^n)$, where $\langle X^{ n} \rangle = \sbgp X^{n}$, equipped with a definable $\sigma$-finite measure $\mu_n$.
-Thus, the following assumption is satisfied by our two main examples. \begin{hyp} For every $n\ge 1$, the pair $(G^n ,X^n)$ is definably amenable for the definable $\sigma$-finite measure $\mu_n$. \end{hyp} Carath\'eodory's extension theorem implies the existence of a unique $\sigma$-additive measure on the $\sigma$-algebra generated by the definable subsets of $\sbgp X$.
-We will denote the extension again by $\mu_n$, though there will be (most likely) sets of infinite measure, as noticed by Massicot and Wagner:
+If a group $G$ is definable, so is every finite cartesian product.
+Moreover, the construction in Example \ref{E:amenable} and \ref{E:Foelner} can also be carried out for a finite cartesian product to produce for every $n\geq 1$ in $\N$ a definably amenable pair $(G^n, X^n)$, where $\langle X^{ n} \rangle = \sbgp X^{n}$, equipped with a definable $\sigma$-finite measure $\mu_n$.
+Thus, the following assumption is satisfied by our examples \ref{E:amenable}, \ref{E:Foelner} and \ref{E:fsg}. \begin{hyp} For every $n\ge 1$, the pair $(G^n ,X^n)$ is definably amenable for a definable $\sigma$-finite measure $\mu_n$ in a compatible fashion: the measure $\mu_{n+m}$ extends the corresponding product measure $\mu_n\times\mu_m$. \end{hyp}